ChaoticHackingNetwork/hArch/README.md

     6. chmod +x HarchPOST
     7. ./HarchPOST

-Tools will be broken down into categories for a more user preferred system, not every tool is needed
+Tools will be broken down into categories for a more user preferred system, not every tool is needed.
+MORE TOOLS COMING SOON!!!

     1. Web-Tools = Web App and Wireless Tools, i.e. Metasploit, Dirbuster etc...
     2. Cracking-Tools = PW Cracking tools , i.e Hydra, Hashcat etc...